jagermesh/bike/README.md

 # Portable version

-There is also portable version - upload 3 files from <a href="https://github.com/jagermesh/bike/tree/master/portable">/portable</a> to any writeable folder on your server and go there by browser - you'll get working instance of this nice MySQL management tool.
+There is also portable version - upload `index.php` and `install.zip` from [https://github.com/jagermesh/bike/tree/master/portable](https://github.com/jagermesh/bike/tree/master/portable) to any writeable folder on your server and go there by browser - you'll get working instance of this nice MySQL management tool.

 ## Going to use Bike for WordPress, Joomla, Drupal management?